goldemental/csharp-practice/README.md

 [You can check out the code I wrote for Day 28 here.](./Day28/Factorial/Factorial/Program.cs)

 ### Day 29 – Nested Loops

+**A small console application that:**

+- Uses nested for loops
-Print a multiplication table from 1 to 5 using nested loops.
+- Prints a multiplication table from 1 to 5
+- Displays the results in a structured format

+**Concepts practiced:**

+- Nested loops (for inside another for)
+- Arithmetic operators (*)
+- Variables
+- Console.WriteLine
+- Loop control

+You can check out the code I wrote for Day 29 here.

 ### Day 30 – Final Mini Project
 Combine all: ask the user for a few numbers, calculate sum, average, and display results nicely.